chooper/charleshooper.net/source/_posts/2013-07-18-how-i-hacked-my-high-school.markdown

 of telling a friend.
 He was one of the few people I knew who also used Linux and we used to trade books, CDs, and manuals all the time.
-My favorite trade was giving him [Debian GNU/Linux: Guide to Installation and Usage][2] (which I see now places me in 1999) for a manual from Bell Canada about this crazy thing called SONET and T-carrier transmission systems (e.g., T-1 lines).
+My favorite trade was giving him [Debian GNU/Linux: Guide to Installation and Usage][2] for a manual from Bell Canada about this crazy thing called SONET and T-carrier transmission systems (e.g., T-1 lines).
 Who knew that I would one day work for an ISP and later move on to manage thousands of Linux hosts based on a Debian derivative?

   [2]: http://www.gutenberg.org/ebooks/6527